 - empowerment: learning about health and wellbeing, taking control of your life, demanding rights and taking on responsibilities

 You have the right to make decisions about any treatments you are offered.
 It can be helpful to talk your decisions over with health professionals and important people in your life.
-There are helpful resources on supporting decision making, including stories from people with lived experience of mental health issues.
+Healthtalk Australia has a helpful online resource on supported decision making featuring stories (in video, audio and text formats) from people with lived experience of mental health issues.

 Families, friends and carers also need support in regards to recovery.
 This includes knowing how to support the recovery of their loved one while understanding their own recovery journey.
 Families, friends and carers benefit from feeling connected to others, having hope for the future, exploring their own identity, finding meaning from their experiences and being empowered.

 If you need to talk, call our Helpline.